What is the Consumption Function?

 - The utility is adopted by consumption.

-- Direct satisfaction of human needs has to appear by consumption.
+- The immediate satisfaction of human needs has to appear by consumption.

-- Consumption is nothing but a form of good change.
+- Consumption is only a form of good change.

 - Consumption is a direct function of income.
-Its functional relationship consumption varies as income varies.
+Its functional relationship to consumption varies as income varies.

-- It allows an overview of the business expenditures in the total financial year.
+- It allows an overview of the business expenditures in the whole financial year.

-- It helps in the prediction of future expenditures usually due to a thorough study of previous expenditures.
+- It helps predict future expenditures, usually due to a thorough study of the previous spending.

 - Consumption is a function related to income and wealth.

-- Consumption is the largest component of the nation’s gross domestic product which plays a prominent role in the economy of the nation.
+- Consumption is the largest component of the nation's gross domestic product which plays a prominent role in the nation's economy.

-- Consumption function depends on the rates of interest, but it’s not a significant factor.
+- The consumption function depends on the interest rates, but it is not a significant factor.

-- By this theory, it is clear that low consumption results in the high saving of the economy.
-The saving amount increases with an increase in income as consumption function solely increases with income.
+- This theory clarifies that low consumption results in high savings for the economy.
+The saving amount increases with an increase in income as the consumption function solely increases with income.